patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 was wind making our lives harder, and it started to get cold.
 Probably this was the toughest 2 hours on the trip.

-Eventually we got to Poukaria, where there was the group of
+Eventually we got to Poukaria, where there was a group of
 5: Claire, Brooke, Carolyn (originally from Canada), Chris, and Josh.
 We'd also be paddling with them over the next few days.